lctrcl/crwg/README.md

 For analysis I took mail.ru, yandex.ru, gmail and sprashivai dumps.

 Overall it was 26212007 passwords in these dump.
-There was 337767 passwords based on 'reverse translit' principle so it was ~1,28% of all the passwords combined.
+There was 337767 passwords based on 'reverse translit', so it was ~1,28% of all the passwords combined.

 Top-20 passwords are (count - password - Russian word - English word translated):